 Even a small impact by a heavy truck can cause significant injuries to someone in a smaller vehicle.
 Commercial driving can be extremely challenging, and it requires special training.
 It is important for trucking companies to conduct background checks and properly supervise their employees to make sure that they are competent to handle a heavy big rig or other commercial vehicle.
 Unfortunately, some trucking companies are more concerned with profit than the safety of those who share the road with their drivers, and they may fail to supervise their employees.
-If you were involved in a Los Angeles collision due to a driver's negligence, the truck accident lawyers at Sharifi Firm may be able to help you sue the trucking company that employed the careless driver.Holding Trucking Companies Liable for Negligent Supervision
+If you were involved in a Los Angeles collision due to negligent supervision of a driver, the Los Angeles truck accident lawyers at Sharifi Firm may be able to help you sue the trucking company that employed the careless driver.Holding Trucking Companies Liable for Negligent Supervision

 When a truck driver is in someone else's employment at the time he or she causes an accident, the victim may be able to sue the employer on indirect or direct theories of liability.
 Under a theory of indirect liability, like respondeat superior, a trucking company can potentially be held responsible for a driver's negligence.
 For example, if a truck driver was in the course and scope of employment and swung too wide on a turn, moving into a lane and crashing into a motorcyclist, the trucking company might be held responsible as long as the driver was responsible for the accident.